pbnath/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ## Client and Server Certificates

 In this section you will generate client and server certificates for each Kubernetes component and a client certificate for the Kubernetes `admin` user.

+To better understand the role of client certificates with respect to users and groups, see [this informative video](https://youtu.be/I-iVrIWfMl8).
+Note that all the kubenetes services below are themselves cluster users.

 ### The Admin Client Certificate